Mature Masculine

 The Bully uses negotiation as manipulation, seeking only his advantage.
 The Wimp surrenders everything to avoid conflict.
 The Mature Warrior negotiates from strength while seeking win-win solutions.

-Good negotiation requires several skills:
+Good negotiation requires several capacities:

 Understanding the other: The Warrior seeks to understand what the other party needs.
 He looks beneath positions to interests.